vittominacori/eth-token-recover/docs/index.md

 ## ERC20Recover

-_Allows the contract owner to recover any ERC20 token sent into the contract and send them to a receiver._
+_Allows the contract owner to recover any ERC-20 token sent into the contract and sends them to a receiver._

 ### constructor